mheap/nexmo-developer/_documentation/en/voice/voice-api/guides/fraud-prevention.md

 ## Credentials Rotation

-If you have any suspicions that your dashboard credentials or API key/secret have been compromised, update themas soon as possible.
+If you have any suspicions that your dashboard credentials or API key/secret have been compromised, update them as soon as possible.
 You can change your password in the Dashboard [Edit profile](https://dashboard.nexmo.com/edit-profile) page and request a new API secret on the [Settings](https://dashboard.nexmo.com/settings) page.
 See also [Best Security Practices for your Vonage Account](https://help.nexmo.com/hc/en-us/articles/115014939548).

 ## Destinations Filtering